 ARTICLE III.
 MEETINGS

 Section 2.
-The President may call a meeting of the Board of Directors about one to two weeks prior to each general meeting.
+The President may call a meeting of the Board of Directors as needed.

 ARTICLE IV, DUES

 Section 1.
 Dues for all classes of membership shall be determined from time to time by the Directors,